Warwick Dolphin

 Dolphin is a bass guitar manufactured by the Warwick company from Markneukirchen, Germany.
 The "D-bass" earned its fame for its somewhat eccentric design.

 Dolphin Pro I

-The Dolphin Pro I is a neck-through bass with a 'hidden neck' design, specialized by Warwick (bass guitar).
+The Dolphin Pro I is a neck-through bass with a 'hidden neck' design, specialized by Warwick.
 The body and the neck are made of ovangkol wood.
 For everything from percussive playing to fingerstyle, the Dolphin's sound still loses nothing in fullness and warmth.
 The "D-bass" has 26 frets, has active J/TJ pickups (MEC), a 2-band preamp, and weighs from 4.5 to 4.8 kilograms.
 The rhombus-inspired body design makes for a well balanced bass when playing, and has since its introduction remained a premium model in the Warwick catalogue.

 Dolphin SN

 The Dolphin SN (TCS) is a bass patented by the company, but now discontinued.
 SN presented 'Set Neck', which gave it a new look and a lower price.
 To achieve its tonal characteristic, Afzelia was used for the body wood, the same wood used for the Streamer Stage II bass.
 TCS (Tone Chamber System) was inserted into the body that made the bass lighter (and thus more comfortable to play) and should have brought out Afzelia's full potential to reality.
 However, with all its advantages, it wasn't selling as much as its sister bass, so this model was discontinued.